Wisdom Tooth Pain

 Wisdom teeth can become infected when the eruption of the wisdom tooth is blocked by the tooth in front of it or when food and plaque trap between the wisdom tooth and its overlying gum.
 Sometimes, patients feel intense pain and need to seek emergency dental treatment as soon as possible.

-You should make an appointment to see your dentist if your wisdom teeth are causing severe pain.
-Your dentist will check your teeth and advise you whether they need to be removed.
-As with any teeth problems, it’s important to see your dentist as soon as possible, rather than waiting for your regular dental check-up.
+You should make an appointment to see Emergency Dentist if your Wisdom Teeth are causing severe pain.
 The removal of wisdom teeth, or third molars, is one of the most common surgical procedures carried out in the UK.
-Your wisdom teeth don’t usually need to be removed if they are impacted but aren’t causing any problems.
-This is because there is proven benefit of doing this and it carries the risk of complications.
-Sometimes, wisdom teeth that have become impacted or haven’t fully broken through the surface of the gum can cause dental problems.
+Sometimes, wisdom teeth that have become impacted or have not fully broken through the surface of the gum can cause dental problems.
 Food and bacteria can get trapped around the edge of the wisdom teeth, causing a build-up of plaque, which can lead to: